riot/webpack-loader/README.md

 npm i riot-hot-reload -D
 ```

-And afterwards you should import it the `riot-hot-reload` (only once in your bootstrap file) in your project in order to enhance the default riot api
+And afterwards you should import the `riot-hot-reload` API (only once in your bootstrap file) in your project in order to enhance the default riot api

 ```js
 import riot from 'riot'